tarantool/queue/README.md

 1. `tube` (string) - queue identifier
 1. `status` (string) - task status
-1. task data (all fields passed into `put`/`urgent` when the task was created)
+1. task data (all fields passed into `put`/`urgent` when the task was created).

 #### queue.statistics()

-Return queue module statistics, since server start.
+Return queue module statistics accumulated since server start.
 The statistics is broken down by queue id.
 Only queues on which there was some activity are included in the output.

-The format of the statistics is a sequence of rows, where each odd row is the name of a statistical parameter, and the next even row is its value.
+The format of the statistics is a sequence of rows, where each odd row is the name of a statistical parameter, and the next even row is the value.